Cat Supplies > Cat Fleas

 Likewise, an adult cat flea control product should not be used on kittens.

 One of the best remedies during my flea infestation were some little non-prescription pills called Capstar.
 The active ingredient being Nitenpryam.

-Available in many different doses via Amazon, these pills have been proven in this study by Department of Entomology, University of California, to administer a 100% kill rate on cat fleas.
+Available in many different doses via Pet Food Direct, these pills have been proven in this study by Department of Entomology, University of California, to administer a 100% kill rate for fleas on cats.

 I've always kept some of these pills at the ready should she ever get fleas again.
 I wish I had found this at the first sight of a flea, but better late than never.

 During my war on the fleas, I resorted to bathing our cat.
 This way I could see the true extent of the infestation on her.